-Before 1863 St. Gregory was a medieval monastery.
-The Metropolitan Constantius of Trapezunta (1830-79) was responsible for rebuilding many medieval monuments during his long reign.
-In 1863, he set about on his most ambitious project, that of rebuilding St.Gregory of Nyssa.
-He did this by building a large church which comprised 3 ‘Pontic' apses, a belfry, and a decahexagonal drum as its dome.
+The Metropolitan Constantius of Trebizond (1830-79) was responsible for rebuilding many medieval monuments during his long reign.
+In 1863, he set out on his most ambitious project, that of rebuilding Saint Gregory of Nyssa.
+In that year, the church of Saint Gregory was demolished and in its place, a large church was built comprising three Pontic apses, a belfry and a decahexagonal drum as its dome.